w41k4z/springy/README.md

 Welcome to this project.
 Here is a guideline to help you setup the framework workspace.

 > This guide is for any text editor.
-If you use an IDE, just import the jar file to your project and then create the 'views' and 'modelControllers' folder inside your source project
+If you use an IDE, just import the jar file to your project and then create the 'views' and 'controllers' folder inside your source project

 ## Installation

-    1- Download the springy-cli
+    1- Download and install the springy-cli
-    2- Execute the `install.sh` script
+    2- Type $ springy --help to see the manual

 ## Springy-cli